stefanlasiewski/LNCPMV/README.md

 # Credits

 This is an ancient script from the Public Domain.
-It was passed around from floppy disk to floppy disk since before some of you were born.
+It was passed around from floppy disk to floppy disk, from modem and uucp since the old days.
+Way before my time.

 The original authors are: